AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Methodology

 To integrate global semantic context while preserving high-frequency details, we introduce an attention-gated mechanism.
 Spatial downsampling alignment is first applied to $\mathbf{F}_{hf}$ to match the spatio-temporal resolution of $\mathbf{F}_{high}$, yielding $\tilde{\mathbf{F}}_{hf}$.
 We then generate an adaptive fusion weight matrix $\mathbf{G} \in (0, 1)$ via a cross-channel gating function:

-where $\sigma(\cdot)$ is the Sigmoid activation function, and $\mathbf{W}_{g1}, \mathbf{W}_{g2}$ are convolutional kernels.
+where $\sigma(\cdot)$ is the sigmoid activation function, and $\mathbf{W}_{g1}, \mathbf{W}_{g2}$ are convolutional kernels.
 This gating matrix determines the fusion ratio between local micro-textures and global semantic features at the pixel level.
-The fused enhanced multi-granularity feature $\mathbf{F}_{fused}$ is formulated as:
+The fused multi-granularity feature $\mathbf{F}_{fused}$ is formulated as:

 where $\odot$ denotes the Hadamard product.
 Finally, to satisfy the structural constraints of the large language model for 1D sequence inputs, we perform spatio-temporal pooling on $\mathbf{F}_{fused}$ and map it to the hidden subspace of the large language model through a non-linear projection matrix $\mathbf{W}_{proj}$.
-This generates a highly condensed visual content token $T_v$:
+This generates a condensed visual content token $T_v$:

 where $D$ is the embedding dimension.
-This token encapsulates the purest visual evidence after denoising and high-frequency enhancement, serving as the factual reliable foundation for subsequent complex logical reasoning.
+This token encapsulates the compact visual evidence after denoising and high-frequency enhancement, serving as the visual basis for subsequent structured-token-conditioned inference.

-\textbf{Relation-Aware Action Unit Graph Neural Network.} Relying solely on visual evidence is highly prone to misjudgments under the long-tail distribution of micro-expressions\cite{megacov}.
-The Facial Action Coding System (FACS) indicates that anatomical linkages between muscles constitute strong prior distributions for AU activations.
-The R-AUGNN is designed to combine static anatomical priors with dynamic visual instances to explicitly construct structured physical instructions.
+\textbf{Relation-Aware Action Unit Graph Neural Network.} Relying solely on visual evidence is prone to misjudgments under the long-tail distribution of micro-expressions\cite{megacov}.
+The Facial Action Coding System (FACS) indicates that anatomical linkages between muscles provide strong priors for AU activations.
+R-AUGNN is designed to combine static anatomical priors with dynamic visual instances to construct structured physical instructions.

 We define all $N$ target AUs as the node set of a graph.
-Based on extensive psychological statistics and FACS anatomical rules, we pre-construct a sparse static prior adjacency matrix $\mathbf{A}_{prior} \in \mathbb{R}^{N \times N}$.
+Based on psychological statistics and FACS anatomical rules, we pre-construct a sparse static prior adjacency matrix $\mathbf{A}_{prior} \in \mathbb{R}^{N \times N}$.
 When a strong synergistic or mutually inhibitory relationship exists between the $i$-th and $j$-th AUs, $\mathbf{A}_{prior}^{(i,j)}$ is assigned an initial connection weight; otherwise, it is set to $0$.
-Simultaneously, utilizing the high-level features $\mathbf{F}_{high}$ extracted by the visual backbone, we initialize an independent node representation $\mathbf{h}_i^{(0)} \in \mathbb{R}^d$ for each AU through class-specific projections, forming the initial node matrix $\mathbf{H}^{(0)}$.
+Meanwhile, using the high-level features $\mathbf{F}_{high}$ extracted by the visual backbone, we initialize an independent node representation $\mathbf{h}_i^{(0)} \in \mathbb{R}^d$ for each AU through class-specific projections, forming the initial node matrix $\mathbf{H}^{(0)}$.